aaftab1441/Onyx/README.md

-Here's a detailed README file for your project based on the provided information and discussions:

----

 # ASP.NET Zero Boilerplate Admin Backend with Metronic Framework

 This project is a backend application developed using the **ASP.NET Zero Boilerplate** framework, extended with the **Metronic Framework**, and customized for business logic integration.
 The application includes an extensive **JSON API** to enable communication with external devices, particularly for managing and monitoring charging points for electric vehicles, using the **OCPP protocol**.